 The Vietnamese questionnaire was sent to a number of experts who are researchers and experts in tourism for feedback, and then adjusted for appropriate wording and structure.

 According to Hair31 (2009), the sample size depends on the nature and context of each study.
-However, if the survey sample size is above 250, it ensures reliability in multivariate research and structural model analysis.
+However, if the survey sample size exceeds 250, it ensures reliability in multivariate research and structural model analysis.
 Therefore, after being tested and adjusted through pre-survey research, an official survey with an expected collection of over 300 survey questionnaires will be conducted.
 Specifically, to ensure the timely progress of the study, the official survey questionnaire will be designed both online and on paper.
 The researcher of this study will visit tourist destinations in Binh Dinh and Phu Yen provinces to conduct surveys on-site.
 The target respondents for this study are tourists who have visited Binh Dinh and Phu Yen in 2023.

 Regarding the analysis and reporting of research results, this study will use SPSS 21 and AMOS 22 software to analyze the structural equation modeling (SEM) between tourism interpretation service, destination image, and revisit intention to Binh Dinh and Phu Yen as tourist destinations.
 Specifically, statistical analysis, descriptive analysis, exploratory factor analysis, confirmatory factor analysis, measurement model testing, and structural model testing will be performed.
 The research report will be written by the project leader based on the achieved data analysis results.